bihor/backendtools/Documentation/Changelog/Index.rst

 Changelog
 =========

-Version 2.0.4:
+Version 2.0.5:
 Order by added to the extension list view.
-Bugfixing: use translated values when L>0.
+Bugfix: use translated values when L>0.
+Bugfix: edit page links when L>0.
-Bugfixing: domain + language configuration.
+Bugfix: domain + language configuration.
-Bugfixing: icons for TYPO3 10.
+Bugfix: icons for TYPO3 10.

 Version 2.0.0:
 Refactoring: large modification of the queries.